-The shop is outfitted with a 10hp automated sliding table saw, a 20-inch industrial planer, and a 10-inch industrial jointer.
+The shop is outfitted with a 7hp automated sliding table saw, two 3hp cabinet style table saws fitted with the latest Saw Stop technology, a 20-inch industrial planer, and a 10-inch industrial jointer.
 The Wood Shop is only available to students who have registered for a wood class.